abbieolson/Adaptive-Biotech-Portfolio/Project_2/README.md

 #######################

-# Get list of enhanced CDR3 sequences
+# get list of sequences
 sequences = [] # list for the test cdr3s, contains all 129 enhanced TCRs and 100 others
 for i in thing1:
     for j in i:
         sequences.append(j)

 seq_dict = {}
-# Use get_substring function to get each contiguous substring of each CDR3 sequence from the enhanced TCRs at a specified string length
+# Use get_substring function to get each contiguous substring of each seq
-# Dict keys are the full CDR3s, Values are the contiguous substrings
+for i in CDR3s:
-for i in CDR3s: # Select only the CDR3 sequences
+    if i not in CDR3_dict:
-    if i not in CDR3_dict: # If that sequence is not already in the CDR3_dict, add key-value pairs of seqs and substrings to the dict seq_dict[i] = get_substring(i, KMER)
+        seq_dict[i] = get_substring(i, KMER)
     else:
         break